fpsvogel/fpsvogel.com/src/_posts/2020-12-21-ruby-functional-programming.md

 ---
 title: Functional programming techniques in Ruby
 subtitle: pipelines, callable objects, and other tools for cleaner code
+description: Functional programming can make your Ruby code easier to understand.
+I made a gem for piping data through callable objects.
 ---

 - [1.
 Pipe data …](#1-pipe-data-)